it’s always been for someone else’s father that i celebrated -

 my father asked me why i’d never responded to any of his letters -

-shocked, i asked him the same before recognizing destiny again -:
+before recognizing destiny again -:

-and incoming mail was delivered before school let out –
+conveniently incoming mail was delivered before school let out –

 intercepted letters, i tried to explain to my father,

-but he didn’t believe me –
+but i know he didn’t believe me –

-he died convinced i had rejected him –
+i know he died convinced i had rejected him –

-had blinded him to a daughter's unconditional love
+which had blinded him to a daughter's unconditional love

 …how did i find out he’d crossed?